Skip to main content

 "All those who use oral history interviews should strive for intellectual honesty and the best application of the skills of their discipline.
 They should avoid stereotypes, misrepresentations, and manipulations of the narrator’s words.
 This includes foremost striving to retain the integrity of the narrator’s perspective, recognizing the subjectivity of the interview, and interpreting and contextualizing the narrative according to the professional standards of the applicable scholarly disciplines.
 Finally, if a project deals with community history, the interviewer should be sensitive to the community, taking care not to reinforce thoughtless stereotypes.
 Interviewers should strive to make the interviews accessible to the community and where appropriate to include representatives of the community in public programs or presentations of the oral history material."

-The data and collections in this resource are offered in order to facilitate scholarship in the areas of music, jazz and U.S. history (among other topics).
-For all users, and all collections, no harmful, libelous or defamatory personal characterizations or criticisms about interviewers, interviewees or subjects of digitized materials will be incorporated in analytics or comments about analytics or in any scholarly publication or presentation based on the IJS Research Community collections and data.
+3. Respect for individuals and groups: The data and collections in this resource are offered in order to facilitate scholarship in the areas of music, jazz and U.S. history (among other topics).
+For all users, and all collections, no harmful, libelous or defamatory personal characterizations or criticisms about interviewers, interviewees or subjects of digitized materials will be incorporated in any scholarly publication or presentation based on the IJS Research Community collections and data.

 In general, consider how your analysis and work are contributing to the Institute of Jazz Studies’ and IJS Research Community’s mission to support scholarly, historical research and education in the fields of jazz and music history.
 Your contribution should support these missions.
 If any activity or scholarly work by a community participant does not support these missions, or is deemed unprofessional, or is in any way belittling to a participant or group of participants, the contribution will be removed from private workspace, and the participant's membership in the community will be revoked.